-- Continued strengthening of treatment facilities is ongoing in all affected countries, endeavouring to ensure that essential medicines and supplies are available and reach patients, including for IPC/WASH. - Technical support to the Democratic Republic of the Congo in clinical care, including the design, set-up, and linkage of treatment centres. - Continued support for the uptake of data collection tools to facilitate mpox clinical characterization using the WHO Global Clinical Platform.
+- Strengthening of treatment facilities is ongoing in all affected countries, endeavouring to ensure that essential medicines and supplies are available and reach patients, including for IPC/Water, sanitation and hygiene (WASH). - Technical support to the Democratic Republic of the Congo in clinical care, including the design, set-up, and linkage of treatment centres, and writing and finalization of cascade training materials. - WHO and Africa CDC jointly held a webinar on 20 May 2025 focused on shaping the future of mpox supportive care.
+The webinar provided insights on what's working and what's not working with regard to supportive case for mpox patients and explored what should be done to close the gaps in evidence for optimized mpox supportive care.
+Webinar participants provided feedback on what should be prioritized for the next phase of the clinical management guidelines for mpox. - Continued support for the uptake of data collection tools to facilitate mpox clinical characterization using the WHO Global Clinical Platform.
 These include openly available tools developed in Research Electronic Data Capture (REDCap) and Open Data Kit (ODK) data platforms.
-These are in use to understand the epidemic in Africa, particularly in the Democratic Republic of the Congo, Sierra Leone and Uganda. - Continued technical support to IPC focal points in affected countries regarding implementation of IPC measures.
+These are in use to understand the epidemic in Africa, particularly in the Democratic Republic of the Congo, Sierra Leone and Uganda.